goodreds/goodreds.net/src/about.md

 ### Now

 Right now, I contracted to Envato as a senior reviewer for one of the largest digital marketplaces in the world — [ThemeForest](https://themeforest.net 'goto themeforest').
-I have been doing contract works with Envato since 2008, shaping the content library for **ThemeForest** & **Envato Elements**.
+I have been doing contract work with Envato since 2008, shaping the content library for **ThemeForest** & **Envato Elements**.
 You might remember me as kailoon the reviewer from ThemeForest.

 I also work with companies and clients personally, building web sites and application UIs with a strong focus on **responsive design, accessibility, performance**.
 Over the years, I have the honour to collaborate with clients ranging from startups to SME.
 A few of them has grown successfully or getting acquired.
 Some of my featured clients are **Envato**, **99.co**, **Evercondo**, **MeetPoppy** & **Qbasis**.
-[Check out my portfolio](https://kailoon.com/works/).
+[Check out my portfolio](https://kailoon.com/examples/).

 Drop me a line at **chankailoon@gmail.com** if you have an idea in mind that we can work together.
 The more details about your project you include in your message, the faster I will get back to you.
 You’ll hear back from me within 1 - 3 business days.
 I look forward to hearing from you. 🙂